CSE Software Development Standards

 Each task should also be created as a card on the scrum board.
 Below is an image on an example task and this is followed by an explanation of the required elements.

 † (title) contains a brief summary of the task.
 It should only contain a summary of the task.
 There is no required template to follow and technical language is acceptable.
-A developer just joining the group should be able to figure out what the task will do from this summary.
+The title should summarize the work in a way that could be understood by a new-to-the-project developer.

 Lists in the Scrum Board